mitchellkolb/living-atlas/README.md

 ---

 # What I Learned in this Project
-- How to
+- How to plan, document, develop and work as a team to complete a common goal.
-- Programming in

 # Tools Used / Development Environment
+- React (Frontend)
-- Python
+- Python (Backend)
+- PostgreSQL (Database)
 - VS Code
 - Terminal
 - Windows 10